kameiphilip/SlickOS/Readme.md

 - [ ] Terminal Text Editor Design Document

 # Contributing
-If you wish to contribute to the Slick OS repository, simply submit a pull request.
+If yodu wish to contribute to the Slick OS repository, simply submit a pull request.
 Code not following the style of the rest of the project won't be accepted, nor will code without (at the minimum) rudimentary test cases.